pgadmin-org/pgadmin4/docs/en_US/server_dialog.rst

   (.pgpass).
 A .pgpass file allows a user to login without providing a password when they connect.
 For more information, see `Section 33.15 of the Postgres documentation <https://www.postgresql.org/docs/current/libpq-pgpass.html>`_.
+* Use the *Password exec command* field to specify a shell command to be executed to retrieve a password to be used for SQL authentication.
+The ``stdout`` of the command will be used as the SQL password.
+This may be useful when the password should be generated as a transient authorization token instead of providing a password when connecting in `PAM authentication <https://www.postgresql.org/docs/current/auth-pam.html>`_ scenarios.
+* Use the *Password exec expiration* field to specify a maximum age, in seconds, of the password generated with a *Password exec command*.
+If not specified, the password will not expire until your pgAdmin session does.
+  Zero means the command will be executed for each new connection or reconnection that is made.
+  If the generated password is not valid indefinitely, set this value to slightly before it will expire.
 * Use the *Connection timeout* field to specify the maximum wait for connection, in seconds.
 Zero or not specified means wait indefinitely.
 It is not recommended to use a timeout of less than 2 seconds.
 By default it is set to